reflectoring/reflectoring.github.io/_posts/2020-01-02-spring-boot-profiles.md

 Then, there might be a `prod` profile for the production environment.
 This profile uses a real database and so we set the database url to connect to the real database in `application-prod.yml`.

-I would advise to **put an invalid value into the default profile** (i.e. into `application.yml`) so that the application fails fast if we forget to override it in a profile-specific configuration.
-If we put a valid URL like `test-db:1234` into the default profile we might get an ugly surprise when we forget to override it and the production environment unknowingly connects to the test database... .
+**I would advise putting an invalid value into the default profile** (i.e. into `application.yml`) so that the application fails fast if we forget to override it in a profile-specific configuration.
+If we put a valid URL like `test-db:1234` into the default profile we might get an ugly surprise when we forget to override it and the production environment unknowingly connects to the test database....

 Our configuration files then might look like this: